reaslab/jixia/README.md

 ```sh
 /path/to/jixia -d Example.decl.json -s Example.sym.json -t Example.tac.json -l Example.lines.json Example.lean
 ```
-will generate the corresponding json files from the declaration, symbol, tactic, and line plugins.
+will generate the corresponding json files from the declaration, symbol, elaboration, and line plugins.
 If a flag is omitted, the corresponding plugin will not run.

 When analyzing a module in a package, You must first build your package with `lake build` (or with `lake exe cache get`